 Artists.
 If you are coming to the U.S. to paint, sculpt, etc. and

 The current administration is cracking down on all kinds of violations of immigration laws.
-Where, at one time, an entertainer coming to the U.S.A to perform at SXSW could maybe squeak in on a B-1/B-2 visa, we have seen in recent years, it doesn’t fly.
+Where, once, an entertainer coming to the U.S.A. to perform at SXSW could maybe squeak in on a B-1/B-2 visa, we have seen in recent years, it doesn’t fly.

-If you enter the U.S. on a tourist visa, and then tour the U.S. while you are here, or even play just one or two shows, this could put your chances of returning to the U.S. in jeopardy.
-If you ever want to seek more permanent residency in the United States, you will likely need to disclose this misrepresentation.
+If you enter the U.S. on a tourist visa, and then tour the U.S. while you are here, or even play just one or two shows, this is risking your chances of returning to the U.S. If you ever want to seek more permanent residency in the United States, you will likely need to disclose this misrepresentation and/or violation of status.
+This is considered a violation of the terms of the visa.
+As soon as you violate the terms, your visa is no longer valid, which means you may be considered to be in the U.S. without a valid immigration status.

 Misrepresentation or fraud to enter the U.S. is a permanent bar from the country, if it can be established.